psatler/barbershop-backend/README.md

 yarn typeorm migration:show - to display the migrations already run

-yarn typeorm migration:revert - to revert the migration which will drop the tables those migrations refer to
+yarn typeorm migration:revert - to revert the last migration which will drop the table created
 ```